 Kim Studio originally opened its doors in 1964.
 Very few martial arts schools in the United States have enjoyed the same longevity but we are still going strong!
 Kim Studio has been a part of Montgomery County and the Washington Metro area since 1964, when Ki Whang Kim founded it in Silver Spring.

-Grandmaster Ki Whang Kim passed the traditions of hard training to Grandmaster James K. Roberts, Jr. who preserves them to the present day at the Kim Studio Rockville dojo.
+Grandmaster Ki Whang Kim passed the traditions of hard training to Grandmaster James K. Roberts, Jr.

 In 2013, Peter Butler, Matt Gammon, and Matt Jochum opened Kim Studio College Park to expand and preserve the martial arts of Ki Whang Kim and Grandmaster Roberts.